elastic/ecs/rfcs/text/0040-removable-media-device.md

 ## Source data

-The source of this data comes from monitoring a host or a k8s node.
+The source of this data comes from monitoring a host, a Virtual Machine, or a k8s node.

 <!--
 Stage 1: Provide a high-level description of example sources of data.
 This does not yet need to be a concrete example of a source document, but instead can simply describe a potential source (e.g. nginx access log).
 This will ultimately be fleshed out to include literal source examples in a future stage.
 The goal here is to identify practical sources for these fields in the real world. ~1-3 sentences or unordered list.